Analysis and Mitigation of Shared Resource Contention on Heterogeneous Multicore: An Industrial Case Study: Evaluation Results

-Table~\ref{tbl:mh-ate-results} then shows the median ATE values for the trajectories generated by OV$^2$SLAM.
-Even with RT-Gang++ enabled, we still see notable performance drops when iGPU bandwidth throttling is not enabled.
-On the other hand, when both LLC and iGPU bandwidth throttling are enabled, we see significant improvements to ATE performance such that they are with relative margin on the \textit{Solo} case ATEs.
-Note that an ATE value less than 0.3 is desirable for these scenarios~\cite{li2022timing}, which we were able to satisfy in all cases with RT-Gang++ fully enabled.
+Table~\ref{tbl:mh-ate-results} then shows the median ATE values of the OV$^2$SLAM generated trajectories on all five machine hall scenarios of the EuRoC dataset.
+Note that \emph{Co-run} is not included as OV$^2$SLAM fails to generate full trajectories due to contention.
+Even with RT-Gang++, we still see notable increases in reported ATE values when the iGPU bandwidth throttling is not enabled.
+On the other hand, when both LLC and iGPU bandwidth throttling are enabled in \textit{RT-Gang++}, we observe significant improvements in ATE.
+The degree of improvements differs depending on the scenarios.
+For example, the MH04 scenario, which is among the hardest ones, is particularly sensitive to the iGPU throttling as the SLAM's ATE is whopping 2.86 meters without iGPU throttling, while it is only 0.29 meters with iGPU throttling.
+The results show that both iGPU throttling and LLC bandwidth throttling are important to protect the performance of the SLAM task.
+Note that an ATE value less than 0.3 meters is required for these scenarios~\cite{li2022timing}, which we are able to satisfy in all cases with RT-Gang++ fully enabled.